 Our contract logistics services include analysing our customers' sector-specific needs and business processes to plan and create a customised supply chain solution, which includes infrastructure along with inventory management and distribution services.
 Our distribution centres receive, store, track, manage and dispatch our customers' inventory and provide end-to-end solutions.
 We also provide value-added services, such as kitting and bundling, unit cartonisation and packaging solutions, depending on customer requirements.

 Our contract logistics services, through which we provide warehousing, distribution and other value-added services to our customers, is the largest contributor to our revenue from operations.
-Our revenue attributable to our contract logistics services for the six months ended September 30, 2017 and Fiscals 2017, 2016 and 2015 was ₹2,630.83 million, ₹4,069.25 million, ₹3,240.63 million and ₹2,578.14 million, respectively, which accounted for 70.7%, 69.8%, 60.4% and 59.3% of our revenue from operations (without adjustments for intracompany transactions between key service areas), respectively, for such periods.
+Our revenue attributable to our contract logistics services for Fiscals 2017, 2016 and 2015 was ₹4,069.25 million, ₹3,240.63 million and ₹2,578.14 million, respectively, which accounted for 69.8%, 60.4% and 59.3% of our revenue from operations (without adjustments for intracompany transactions between key service areas), respectively, for such periods.